-- graduates will demonstrate knowledge of logistics, accounting, marketing, economics, organizational behavior, finance, production, international and managerial issues and strategy; - graduates will possess an appreciation for and an understanding of the application logistics/supply chain management functions in organizations; - graduates will demonstrate leadership ability and team building skills; - graduates will be able to manage successfully in a rapidly changing global business environment; - graduates will be able to identify and manage ethical issues and multicultural diversity - graduates will demonstrate appropriate oral and written communication skills - graduates will demonstrate the ability to evaluate the business environment, then choose and utilize the quantitative or decision making technique that is appropriate for the given situation
+- graduates will demonstrate knowledge of logistics, accounting, marketing, economics, organizational behavior, finance, production, international and managerial issues and strategy; - graduates will demonstrate leadership ability and team building skills; - graduates will be able to manage successfully in a rapidly changing global business environment; - graduates will be able to identify and manage ethical issues and multicultural diversity - graduates will demonstrate appropriate oral and written communication skills - graduates will demonstrate the ability to evaluate the business environment, then choose and utilize the quantitative or decision making technique that is appropriate for the given situation

 The curriculum is designed to challenge students and to open minds to new ways of thinking about business issues.
 Courses include lectures, case discussions, current business issues, and team projects.
-Students take two courses a semester, including summer, and take an additional five day mini-mester course at the beginning of their program.
+Students take two courses a semester, including summer, and take an additional five-day mini-mester course at the beginning of their program.